-We are proud to announce that VMUN 2015’s speaker will be Amanda Lindhout!
+We are proud to announce the keynote speaker for VMUN 2017: Dr. Samantha Nutt!
 Read all about her story in the following biography:

 One of the most original and influential voices in the humanitarian arena, Dr. Samantha Nutt, is a medical doctor and a founder of the internationally renowned non-profit War Child.
 For over 15 years, she has been at the front lines of many of the world’s major crises, in countries such as Iraq, Afghanistan, Somalia, and Darfur.
 These experiences have given her unique insights into the brutality of modern conflict: why it begins, what sustains it, and what must be done to prevent children being held in its terrifying grip.

 In addition to overseeing War Child Canada, Dr. Nutt is a staff physician at Women’s College Hospital in Toronto, and an Assistant Professor of Medicine at the University of Toronto.
 She is also the author of the bestselling book Damned Nations, a distillation of her observations from providing hands-on care in some of the world’s most violent flashpoints.